Tserith/Warlock/README.md

 ## Features

-- Can access user memory regardless of page protection
+- Can access user memory regardless of page protection (Dirties executable pages on write)
 - Does not create any kernel objects (excluding it's own DRIVER_OBJECT)
 - Does not create any system threads